EEEid/hello-world/README.md

 # hello-world
-Traditional repo just to experiment with
+Traditional repo just to experiment with.
+Used MIT license because Node.js use same!